The Stockwell Centre (Lambeth) – update August 2017

 Morley College have committed to continue the hiring arrangements of the current users of the centre who deliver services and activities that benefit the local community.
 They understand the importance of those services to the local community and their own use of the centre will be flexible enough to be programmed around the needs of the existing users.
 They have also committed to consult with the current users and will develop a timetable that provides optimal use of the centre for both providers and service users.

-We are now working hard to put in place the necessary arrangements for Morley College to move into the centre and begin their work by mid-July 2017.
+We have been working hard to put in place the necessary arrangements for Morley College to move into the centre and begin their work starting in September 2017.

 Interim management arrangement for the Stockwell Centre

 Most of the Hyde staff working at the community centre left Hyde on 31 May.
-As a result, from 1 June to when Morley College take on the centre in mid-July, the centre will remain open but will operate reduced opening hours based on existing hire arrangements.
+As a result, from 1 June to early September the centre will remain open but will operate reduced opening hours based on existing hire arrangements.
 The centre will be closed when it is not in use.
 If you are unsure whether the services you usually access at the community centre are running during this period, please contact the service provider to confirm.

 We are aware that this has been a difficult time for the local community and users of the centre, and that there have been significant concerns about the future of the centre.
 As part of our process, and in response to the feedback we received from the consultation, we have put in place some core principles that will be part of the lease arrangement with Morley College.
 These core principles are Hyde’s commitment to ensuring that we continue to meet our obligations for ensuring that the Stockwell centre continues to remain open and accessible to the local community.
 The core principles state that the centre will remain accessible to and used by the local community; that the existing user groups hiring the centre who provide services that are of benefit to the community will continue to be able to hire the centre; that charity/non-profit groups can continue to hire the centre at a reduced rate; that the hire rates for the centre cannot be significantly increased to prevent local residents and organisations form being able to afford to hire the centre; that we have a long-term lease in place to ensure that there is continuity and stability of service at the centre.